VCCRI/Spliceogen/README.md

 # Spliceogen
 Spliceogen is an integrative, scalable tool for the discovery of splice-altering variants.
 Variants are assessed for their potential to create or disrupt any of the cis motifs which guide splice site definition: donors, acceptors, branchpoints, enhancers and silencers.
 Spliceogen integrates scores from MaxEntScan<sup>1</sup>, GeneSplicer<sup>2</sup>, ESRseq<sup>3</sup> and Branchpointer<sup>4</sup>, and provides predictions based on logistic regression models trained on reported splice-altering variants<sup>5</sup>.
 Spliceogen accepts VCF/TSV inputs and handles both SNVs and indels.
-Databases of genome-wide predictions are also available.

 Publication: https://doi.org/10.1093/bioinformatics/btz263

 Maintainer: Steve Monger - s.monger@victorchang.edu.au

 ## Getting Started
 See here for installation instructions and obtaining required files.
-Ensure dependencies are met, or alternatively, run Spliceogen from the provided docker image.
 ### Installation:
 Navigate to your desired installation directory and clone this repository:
 ```